starkbank/ecdsa-php/README.md

 ### Overview

 This is a PHP fork of [ecdsa-python].
-It is compatible with PHP 5+.
+It is compatible with PHP 5.5+.
+Please note that this library relies heavily on the openssl package for PHP, so - depending on you PHP installation - you may need to re-compile it with the "–with-openssl" flag.

 It is compatible with OpenSSL.